Breast Implant Options

 Implants that have a textured surface were designed to reduce the likelihood of capsular contracture—a hardening of scar tissue around the implant.
 Capsular contracture is one of the main risks that many women wish to avoid after breast augmentation, and textured implants have been shown to significantly reduce this risk.
 However, traditional textured implants can also increase the risk of rippling around the implant and can even make implants more prone to rupture.

-Dr. Zemmel typically uses smooth implants at his practice, as he believes the risks of textured implants often outweigh their benefits.
+Dr. Zemmel and Dr. Reddy typically use smooth implants, as they believe the risks of textured implants often outweigh their benefits.
 Implants with a smooth surface allow the implant to move naturally within the breast pocket and reduce the likelihood of post-surgical rippling.
-Dr. Zemmel believes smooth-surface implants yield the best long-term results.
+Dr. Zemmel and Dr. Reddy believe smooth-surface implants yield the best long-term results.

 Round vs. Anatomically Shaped Breast Implants

 Anatomic breast implants, also known as “gummy bear” implants, are filled with a form-stable gel and have a tapered upper pole shape that resembles a teardrop.
 This more closely resembles the shape of a natural breast.
 Anatomic implants can be particularly beneficial for women with very low natural breast volume who could benefit from a more sculpted implant.

 Round implants are the most common type of implants and are designed to move freely within the breast pocket, allowing for more natural movement.
 If a shaped implant accidentally rotates in the breast pocket, the breast can immediately take on an unnatural look.
 In addition, round implants may cause less rippling than certain shaped implants.

 Selecting the Proper Breast Implant Size